|Title:||Organization of the Python community|

 Python became too big to work as an unique team anymore, people naturally have grouped themselves as teams to work more closely on specific topics, sometimes called "Special Interest Group" (SIG).

 Team members are Python contributors and Python core developers.
-The team is responsible to select who can join the team and how.
+The team is self-organized and is responsible to select who can join the team and how.

 Team members can get the bug triage permission on the team bug tracker component.
-Working in a team is a nice way to learn more to maybe later become a core developer.
+The more involved in a team you are, the more decisions power and responsibilities you get.

-A team might become allowed to decide on their own PEPs, but only the Core board can allow that (and the board has the power to revoke it as well).
-Such case is exceptional, currently a single team has such permission: the Packaging team.
+A team might become allowed to decide on their own PEPs, but only the Python Steering Committee can allow that (and it has the power to revoke it as well).
+Such a case is exceptional, currently a single team has such permission: the Packaging Team.

 One restricted definition of a core developer is the ability to merge a change (anywhere in the code) and have the bug triage permission (on all bug tracker components).

-Core developers are developers who are proven to have the required skills to decide if a change can be approved or must be rejected.
+Core developers are developers who are proven to have the required skills to decide if a change can be approved or must be rejected, but also (and this is more important) what changes should not be made.
 Python has a long history, big constraints on backward compatibility, high quality standards (ex: changes require new tests).
 For these reasons, becoming a core can take several months or longer.

 Becoming a core developer means more responsibilities.
-For example, if a developer approves a change, they become indirectly responsible for regressions and for the maintenance of that modified code.
+For example, if a developer merges a change, they become responsible for regressions and for the maintenance of that modified code.

 Once an existing core developer considers that a contributor is ready to join the core group, to become a core developer, that core developer asks the contributor if they would like to become a core developer.
 If the contributor is interested in such new responsibilities, a vote is organized.

-The Python Core Board is made of the most trusted developers since it has the most decision power.
+The Python Steering Committee is made of the most trusted core developers since it has the most decision power.
 The roles of this group are strictly limited to ensure that Python keeps its autonomy and remains open.

-Board members must be Python core developers.
-It is important that the members of the board reflect the diversity of Python' users and contributors.
-A small step to ensure that is to enforce that two members cannot work for the same company (or subsidiaries of the same company).
-In addition, to encourage more people to get involved, a core developer can only be a board member twice (up to 6 years total).
+Committee members must be Python core developers.
+It is important that the members of the committee reflect the diversity of Python' users and contributors.
+A small step to ensure that is to enforce that only 2 members (strictly less than 50% of the 5 members) can work for the same employer (same company or subsidiaries of the same company).

 - Decide how a PEP is approved (or rejected or deferred).